 First and ONLY Michigan Master Builder specializing in Modular Construction

 Oasis Homes has been leading Michigan in Modular Homes sales and helping our customers realize their dream by placing quality built modular homes on private property throughout Michigan.
 To better serve our customers, we offer many custom designed floor plans and architecturally designed homes.
 Customers investigating the benefits of modular homes for the first time may become confused by several terms that are often viewed as interchangeable, though in reality they refer to different types of housing or construction.
 The terms modular, pre-fab, and manufactured or mobile homes are listed to help you understand the difference.
+Get the facts and understand the myths about modular construction.

 Modular Homes are built in a factory in accordance with the same Michigan building codes, delivered in sections and assembled on-site to your property.
 The quality of the building materials are generally better because they are not subjected to the usual weather conditions of an "on-site" construction.
 In the State of Michigan, these homes are required to meet the same International Residential Code (IRC) as “on-site” or stick built homes.
 Instead of the local building inspector the home, an independent 3rd party will inspect the homes during the assembly processes before, during, and after production.
 For appraisals and re-sale value, modular homes are treated as site-built homes.